 We rounded out a perfect day with a magnificent dinner at The Winding Stair and checking out some live music at The Cobblestone, a delightfully traditional pub north of the River Liffey.
 Everything about our trip went so smoothly and it was so much fun to explore such a lovely city with one of Andy’s closest friends.
 We can’t wait to go back to Ireland someday and see more of such a friendly and beautiful country.

-If you’re planning a trip to Dublin, click here to access and download my Google Maps list of saved locations.
+If you’re planning a trip to Dublin, click here to access and download my Google Maps list of saved locations in Ireland.

 Food & Drink

 - The Winding Stair: It would have been tough to find something more on brand for me than a restaurant-bookshop combo recommended by The New York Times, but I’m happy to say that the dinner we had here exceeded expectations.
 The Winding Stair Bookshop Café was a popular meeting place for writers, musicians, and artists in the 70s and 80s, and in 2006 it reopened as an elegant but laid-back restaurant serving traditional, seasonal Irish dishes.
 Named after a Yeats poem and in honor of the staircase winding up three levels of tables spread out between bookshelves, the restaurant is on the north side of the River Liffey and the third floor (where we sat) had beautiful views across the Ha’Penny Bridge.
 Everything we ate was excellent, and the lengthy wine menu was perhaps even better.

 - Clanbrassil House: We had a phenomenal dinner at this simple, unassuming restaurant tucked away on Clanbrassil Street in a more residential part of the city.
 They only served a six-course tasting menu, which was an absolute steal at €68 per person, and the simple small plates and mains were all absolutely exquisite.
 The staff was also incredibly friendly and helpful with selecting wines from the eclectic wine list.